valtsu23/Emu_Black_DIY_screen_35/README.md

 ### Putting it to together:
 One modification is needed for the Feather: Remove resistor next to the EN-pin (R8 on schematic).
 This disables the battery charger chip and then you can use the BAT-pin for 5v input.
 With this modification done you can connect it to computer with auxiliar power supply without worries.
 I had to drill bigger mounting holes to the Nextion to rotate the screen slightly, because screen wasn't installed straight to the pcb.
+Upload HMI file to sd card and Nextion will upload it when powered, then remove sd card.
+You also need to change the baudrate to 115200 with code.py.

 Pcb on this picture is earlier prototype.
 Feather had a faulty voltage booster so I had to delete it.
 ![image1](/pictures/IMG_20220727_231424.jpg)